Lloyd Smucker

 Lloyd Kenneth Smucker (born January 23, 1964) is an American politician serving as the U.S. representative from Pennsylvania's 11th congressional district, which includes Lancaster County and most of southern York County.
-He is a member of the Republican Party and represented the 16th district until the Supreme Court of Pennsylvania redrew it in 2018 due to gerrymandering.
+He is a member of the Republican Party and represented the 16th district until the Supreme Court of Pennsylvania redrew it in 2018.
 He was a member of the Pennsylvania State Senate for the 13th district from 2009 to 2016.

 Biography

 Smucker was born in Lancaster County, Pennsylvania, to Daniel and Arie Smucker.
 At the time of his birth, the family belonged to the Old Order Amish, but they left the community when he was five years old.
 After graduating from Lancaster Mennonite High School in 1981, he attended Lebanon Valley College and Franklin & Marshall College, where he earned credits in liberal arts but did not complete a degree.
-For 25 years, he served as president of the Smucker Company, a family-owned commercial construction firm in Smoketown that received $4.83 million in PPP loans in 2020 and 2021 that were subsequently forgiven.
+For 25 years, he served as president of the Smucker Company, a family-owned commercial construction firm in Smoketown.
+Smucker is a Lutheran and has three children with his wife, Cindy.